Account and password information

 Function accounts

-If necessary, function accounts can be used by more than one person.
+Function accounts can be used by more than one person.
 The person responsible for the function account should change the password regularly (at the latest when a person should no longer have access).

 For information on two-factor authentication for shared function accounts, see the FAQs.

-Expiry of user permit
+Expiry of the account

-In order to simplify the administration and to provide the heads of the organizational units with a more precise overview, the ZID sends out a collective application once a year.
-All valid function accounts are recorded on the collective application and transmitted to the ZID for further renewal or deregistration.
+In order to simplify the administration and to provide the heads of the organizational units with a more precise overview, the ZID sends out a collective application ("Sammelantrag") once a year.
+All valid function accounts are recorded on the collective application and shall be transmitted to the ZID for further renewal or deregistration.

 Rules for expiration of accounts after termination of employment

-In the information mail about the expiration of the user permit and account blocking, a link for activating this function is provided.
-The link is also given on LFU:online.
-This link is only available in the period between the sending of the first expiration warning and the blocking of the account.
-The activation of the automatic reply will take place only when the account is blocked.
+This link is only available in the period between the sending of the first expiration warning and the expiration of the account.
+The activation of the automatic reply will take place when the account is expired.
+Mail forwarding to other mail addresses is not possible after the account has expired.

 Accounts for students